 Raccoons are very adaptable creatures.
-They can get into anywhere and eat anything.
+They can get anywhere and eat anything.
 But, like any other living thing all that food has to eventually end up somewhere.
 Raccoon feces can be very dangerous to the air quality of your home.
 Having raccoon latrines inside or around your home can lead to all sorts of difficulties.

 It sounds strange, a wild animal using the same area to relieve themselves.
 But, raccoons will only use a small area called a latrine to do their business.
-The accumulation of feces can result in a pungent odour.
+The accumulation of feces can result in a pungent odor.
 Generally, raccoon droppings resemble that of dog droppings.
 However, there’s one clear difference.
 Raccoon poop will have undigested food in it.
 So, there will be remnants of their previous meals.
 Latrines can commonly be found at tree bases, stumps, inside chimneys, under decks and in attics.

 Raccoon roundworm or Baylisascaris is the most commonly known parasite associated with raccoon feces.
 Eggs found in raccoon feces can infect humans if ingested.
 Children are most at risk because of their tendency toward putting objects in their mouths.
 Symptoms include loss of muscle control, liver complications, fatigue and blindness.

 Giardia is a parasite that can be transmitted to any animal.
 It contaminates water, soil and any surface the virus might touch.
-Humans become infected by ingesting infective cysts.
+Humans become infected by ingesting infected cysts.
 Symptoms include nausea, abdominal cramps, diarrhea and dehydration.